Crawfish Boils

 Choosing Quality Ingredients

 Avoid getting dead crawfish or frozen crawfish and fresh pounds of crawfish should be obtained as close to the boil time as possible for peak freshness.
 Make sure the crawfish is caught sustainably and raised in fresh waters.
 The authenticity of the dish is heightened by including andouille sausage, a basket of ears corn, red potatoes, lemons, garlic, onions, and a mix of seasonings like Old Bay, bay leaves, cayenne pepper, and salt and pepper.
-Adding other vegetables like mushrooms, artichokes (how long do artichokes last?), and green beans can diversify the flavors.
+Adding other vegetables like mushrooms, artichokes (What wine goes well with artichokes?), and green beans can diversify the flavors.

 If you're looking for Old Bay, bay leaves, cayenne pepper, salt, and pepper, buying it online is your best bet!